seek-oss/sku/docs/docs/extra-features.md

 ## DevServer Middleware

-Place a `dev-middleware.js` file in the root of the project.
+Supply a `devServerMiddleware` path in your sku config to access the internal dev Express server.

 The file must export a function that will receive the express server.

-This can be used to expose the Webpack DevServer's Express server.

 Example: